ddimunzio/ubn-crosschecker/Readme.md

 ## Features

 -   **Error Analysis**: Visualize error percentages by operator using pie charts.
--   **Rate Statistics**: Calculate the best hourly QSO rates for each operator.
 -   **Data Processing**: Group and analyze QSO data by various criteria.

 ## Technologies Used